 The ABS does not keep people's names and addresses once statistical processing is completed.

-For those who agree in Question 60, name-identified Census information will be provided to the National Archives of Australia for release after 99 years (see page 47 for further information).
+For those who agree in Question 60, nameidentified Census information will be provided to the National Archives of Australia for release after 99 years.

-Include everyone who spent the night at this dwelling on Census Night, Tuesday 8 August 2006.
-If a member of your household did not spend Census Night in this dwelling they should be included at Q53.
+Include everyone who spent the night at this dwelling on Census Night, Tuesday 9 August 2011.

+If a usual resident spent Census Night somewhere else, include them at Ouestion 53.

-If a baby in the household has not yet been given a name, write "BABY" instead of a first name.
+If a baby in the household has not yet been given a name, write 'BABY' instead of a first name.

-Shift workers who spent the night of Tuesday 8 August 2006 at work, but returned home to this dwelling on Wednesday 9 August 2006 should be included at Q2.
+Shift workers who spent the night of Tuesday 9 August 2011 at work, but returned home to this dwelling on Wednesday 10 August 2011 should be included at Question 2.

-Where a person usually lives is the address where they have lived, or intend to live, for a total of six months or more in 2006.
+Where a person usually lives is the address where they have lived, or intend to live, for a total of six months or more in 2011.

-If a person has not lived at the same place for 6 months or more in 2006, and does not intend to do so, write "NONE" in the "Suburb/Locality" box.
+If a person has not lived at the same place, or does not intend to do so for six months or more in 2011, write 'NONE' in the 'Suburb/Locality' box.